Master of Arts (Scottish Ancient universities)

 In some Scottish universities, a Master of Arts (MA; Maister o Arts, Maighstir nan Ealan) is the holder of a degree awarded to undergraduates, usually as a first degree.
 It follows either a three-year general or four-year Honours degree course in humanities or social sciences and is awarded by one of several institutions.

-Chiefly, these are the ancient universities of Scotland — St Andrews, Glasgow, Aberdeen, and Edinburgh.
+Chiefly, these are the ancient universities of Scotland – St Andrews, Glasgow, Aberdeen, and Edinburgh.
 Other institutions which provide undergraduate programmes leading to an MA degree include the University of Dundee, because of its history as a constituent college of the University of St Andrews, or Heriot-Watt University at honours level only.
+Other Scottish universities either award the Master of Arts degree as a postgraduate qualification or not at all.

-The first two years of a Scottish Master of Arts course consist of ordinary Bachelor level courses; however, after these, students who are accepted to pursue the Honours route will complete more advanced subjects and write a dissertation in their fourth year.
+The first two years of an undergraduate Master of Arts course consist of ordinary Bachelor level courses; however, after these, students who are accepted to pursue the Honours route will complete more advanced subjects and write a dissertation in their fourth year.
 Students who choose to do a "general" degree will complete their third year at a lower level of specialisation, and receive a Bachelor of Arts (BA) degree or MA without Honours.
-For the postgraduate degree referred to in other places as "Master of Arts", Scottish universities usually award the degree of Master of Letters (MLitt) or Master of Science (MSc).
+For the postgraduate degree referred to in other places as "Master of Arts", some Scottish universities usually award the degree of Master of Letters (MLitt) or Master of Science (MSc).
 Generally, non-ancient universities in Scotland (e.g. University of Strathclyde, The Robert Gordon University, Edinburgh Napier University, etc.), award arts degrees as Bachelor of Arts.